AkhilNair04/NetflixClone/README.md

-# Netflix Clone React App
+# Netflix UI Clone using REACT and CSS

 This project is a Netflix-like UI built with React.
 It supports user authentication with Firebase and includes features like login/signup, loading screen, navbar with dropdown, and more.